-The undergraduate program in Family and Child Sciences introduces students to applied developmental sciences.
+The undergraduate program in Human Development and Family Sciences introduces students to applied developmental sciences.
 We emphasize human development and family life in different settings, such as neighborhoods and communities.
 Our dynamic curriculum prepares students for experiences in real settings.
 Such areas involve human service organizations, education, childcare settings, and government agencies.

 Minor or Area of Concentration (12 hours)

 Minor/concentration must be approved by a department advisor

 Family and Child Science Prerequisite Courses (15 hours)